stefanbund/311/README.md

 # 311
 Interactive Web Development at Cal Poly Pomona CIS
+##Due  Tuesday October 11th
+Please review and understand the topics and techniques in these materials:
+1. basics of AWS, cloud , and NoSQL databases, with hands-on demo: https://youtu.be/AvBa_dZmm24?list=PLuPYdJHhTTxd_dAY-o191FaXZsBIgLTv_
+2. Dynamo DB part 2, integrating DynamoDB with  IAM, and understanding the JS template needed to query and operate. https://youtu.be/4mSVOabj8RA?list=PLuPYdJHhTTxd_dAY-o191FaXZsBIgLTv_
+3.  study a working example, available at https://s3-us-west-2.amazonaws.com/csu311/fulltest.html
+4. being working with the demo code, available in this repo:https://github.com/stefanbund/311/blob/master/dynamoAPI%20set/fulltest.html
+5. have questions, errors, and partly-working, buggy code to discuss on 10/11
+6. post your errors and struggles to github/Issues, to generate discussions and solution logs

 ##Due Thursday October 6th
 Have the S3 Demo working in your own browser, with CORS, ARN Role, FB App ID.
 If you have errors, post your issue, with screen shots or copied error text to the 'Issues' forum.
 The sample code is available here: https://github.com/stefanbund/311/tree/master/AWS%20S3%20DEMO
 ##Due Tuesday, October 4th